NFL, sports world reaction to injury to Bills’ Damar Hamlin

 —

-”Football family & (hash)billsmafia – With our prayers combined we can come together for (hash)damarhamlin .
-God cover (hash)3.” – Former Bills wide receiver and Pro Football Hall of Famer Andre Reed on Twitter.
+“Football family & #billsmafia – With our prayers combined we can come together for #damarhamlin … God cover #3.” — Former Bills wide receiver and Pro Football Hall of Famer Andre Reed on Twitter.

 —